27 Interesting Facts about Thailand

 A tiger in Thailand (Shutterstock)

-25. Thailand has six properties inscribed on the UNESCO World Heritage List: three natural and three cultural.
+25. Thailand has seven properties inscribed on the UNESCO World Heritage List: four cultural and three natural.
 These include archaeological sites, historic settlements, forests and wildlife sanctuaries.

-26. Thailand is the eighth most visited country in the world, receiving 39.8 million visitors in 2019 according to the latest edition of the International Tourism Highlights report.
+26. Thailand is the eleventh most visited country in the world, receiving 28.15 million visitors in 2023.

 27. Elephants are a national symbol in Thailand and a source of cultural identity.
 The country celebrates National Elephant Day every year on March 13th.
-They are, however, also used for labour, transport and entertainment and the country has come under pressure from animal rights groups to end the traditional elephant shows and rides.
+They are, however, also used for labor, transport, and entertainment, and the country has come under pressure from animal rights groups to end the traditional elephant shows and rides.

 Every effort has been made to verify these facts about Thailand using primary sources.
 However, if you find an error or have any questions, please contact us.